d3x0r/STFRPhysics/LightSpeedPaper2.md

 \end{array}$$

-Where *θ*<sub>*o*</sub> is the observed angle for a frame moving at speed *V*.
+Where *θ*<sub>*o*</sub> is the observed angle for a frame moving at speed $V$.
 I extended the math slightly to include the direction part of the velocity:

 $$\begin{array}{r}